How to transfer train stations in Paris

 From Gare Saint Lazare to Gare du Nord

-At Gare Saint Lazare, follow the sighs for RER Line E. Board Line E in the direction of Tournan and Chelles Gournay.
+At Gare Saint Lazare, follow the signs for RER Line E. Board Line E in the direction of Tournan and Chelles Gournay.
 You'll travel one stop, exiting at Magenta.
 This station connects with Gare du Nord undergound; just follow the signs for the Eurostar.
 The total travel time between trains should take no longer than 30 mins.

 From Charles de Gaulle airport to Paris